How Flow Isolation May Set the Mass Scale for Super-Earth Planets: Model Overview

-where $M_p$ is the mass of the planet.\footnote{Note that because we are primarily interested in planets with masses less than or equal to the thermal mass---see Equation \eqref{eq:M_th}---we assume for this discussion that the planet's atmosphere is limited by the Bondi radius.} The timescale for the particle to respond to the gas flow is the particle's stopping time, $t_s \equiv m v_{\mathrm{rel}}/F_D$, where $m$ is the mass of the particle, $F_D$ is the drag force on the particle, and $v_{\mathrm{rel}}$ is the relative velocity between the particle and the gas (see Section \ref{gas_drag}).
+where $M_\mathrm{p}$ is the mass of the planet.\footnote{Note that because we are primarily interested in planets with masses less than or equal to the thermal mass---see Equation \eqref{eq:M_th}---we assume for this discussion that the planet's atmosphere is limited by the Bondi radius.} The timescale for the particle to respond to the gas flow is the particle's stopping time, $t_\mathrm{s}$.